|

 will learn to play an active role in their local church and serve as mentors

 for other orphans one day.
-The orphanage is currently housed in a
+The orphanage began in a

-four-bedroom, one-bath home that has been offered to them free of charge.
+four-bedroom, one-bath home that was offered to them free of charge.

-However, this facility has definite limitations due to the large number of
+However, this facility had definite limitations due to the large number of

-children and staff that live in the house.
+children and staff that lived in the house.
 In 2006, the Lord provided land

-campus will include a dormitory, dining facility, library, kitchen and
+one day the campus will include a dining facility, library, kitchen and

 offices that will enable the orphanage to care for at least 200 children.